mthembeni-prog/CMPG323-Overview---32766858/README.md

 resource – aligning to the project's requirements.
 The RESTful API architecture has several endpoints called over HTTP, invoking application code to update a database, this will be the main concern during Project 2 and everything will be recorded and updated using git hub

+Project 3

+During this project i will aquire access the NWU Azure tenant ensire that i create a resource group to logically group my  work.
+Using the appropriate naming convention
+Make sure that Visual Studios 2022 Community edition and .NET Core 3.1 are installed Make sure that the database required in P2 has been created and is accessible in Azure

+Project 4

+Make sure a UiPath Automation Cloud account is created Make sure that i download UiPath Studio Community Edition to your computer Ensure that i am  able to access the web application that you will be performing UI automation on

+Project 5

+Create report in Power BI in the creation of the final POE